Desperationis/historian/README.md

 # historian
-historian is a tool to organize PNGs, JPGs, MP4s, and MOVs into folders based on their date.
+historian is a tool to organize PNGs, JPGs, MP4s, MOVs, and any other media type you can imagine into folders based on their date.
 For example, if you had the following:

 ## Example
 ```